-Nathan HPL #020 The hydration vest.
+Nathan HPL #020 The big and venerable hydration vest.
 Used only for the longest of trail runs or races where sections require more than a hand bottle.
 Carries 70+ oz of water, extra clothes, gels, chafe lube, extra shoes, etc. Solidly adjustable to ensure a good fit for all.
 Make sure you practice with the fit and dial this one in before race day.
 Mine is still going strong after many years and races.
 New models have surpassed mine in terms of controlling shaking, etc. of the bladder, but this thing is still ticking and for good reason.

 Nathan Streak Vest A must-have for nighttime/early AM running.
 I closepin in the sides to shorten the bottom straps around my true waist, and the whole thing stays put.